Easter controversy: Modern calls for a reform of the date of Easter

-After the Gregorian reform of the calendar by promulgation in 1582, the Roman Catholic Church continued to follow the same method for computing the date of Easter but the resulting date differed from that computed using the Julian Calendar due to the difference in time regarding when the vernal equinox was deemed to occur and when the relevant full moon fell.
-The Protestant churches of the Christian West all eventually adopted the Gregorian Calendar at various later stages.
-The Eastern Orthodox Church and the majority of the Christian East continue the older practice aligned to the Julian calendar.
+After the Gregorian reform of the calendar by promulgation in 1582, the Catholic Church continued to follow the same method for computing the date of Easter but the resulting date differed from that computed using the Julian calendar due to the difference in time regarding when the vernal equinox was deemed to occur and when the relevant full moon fell.
+The Protestant churches of the Christian West all eventually adopted the Gregorian calendar at various later stages.
+The Eastern Orthodox Church and the majority of the Christian East changed to the Revised Julian calendar in 1924 while some continue the older practice aligned to the Julian calendar.

 Several attempts have sought to achieve a common method for computing the date of Easter.

 In 1997 the World Council of Churches proposed a reform of the method of determining the date of Easter at a summit in Aleppo, Syria: Easter would be defined as the first Sunday following the first astronomical full moon following the astronomical vernal equinox, as determined from the meridian of Jerusalem.
 The reform would have been implemented starting in 2001, since in that year the Eastern and Western dates of Easter would coincide.
-But this reform was never implemented.
+This proposal, however, was never implemented.